 A Reunions tradition for over forty years, the Alumni-Faculty Forums (AFFs) bring together alumni panelists from the major reunion classes and the Association of Princeton Graduate Alumni (APGA) for discussions of a broad range of timely or timeless topics.
 Moderated by members of the faculty or administration, the forums attract thousands of alumni and guests each year.

-The following Alumni-Faculty Forums (AFFs) will take place at Reunions 2018.
+The following Alumni-Faculty Forums (AFFs) were held during Reunions 2018.

 FRIDAY, JUNE 1, 8:45 – 10:00 a.m.

 A Hard Day's Night: The Evolution of the Workplace (Computer Science Building 104)

 New Frontiers in Outer Space (Andlinger Center, Maeder Hall Auditorium)

 The Doctor Is In: The State of Health Care in the U.S. (McCosh Hall, Room 50)